DNA and the Living Lattice

 Chirality at the parts-per-trillion level.
 The framework predicts a parity-violating contribution to the energy of chiral biological molecules controlled by \alpha_{mf}^2.
 For typical amino acids the magnitude is below current experimental sensitivity; for systems where chirality is amplified (helices of helices, supercoiled DNA, ferredoxins with intrinsic chiral magnetic response) the cumulative effect could in principle be detectable.

 Antenna theory from (d, \xi, \alpha_{mf}).
 The DNA-as-antenna conjecture — the open problem from which this chapter began — needs to be sharpened.
 If the double helix is geometrically optimized for coupling to substrate modes, the helix parameters (10.5 bp/turn, 3.4 Å rise, 20 Å diameter) should be derivable from substrate parameters, not just compatible with them.
-A successful derivation would explain why B-DNA is what it is, and would predict what other helical geometries (different pitches, different diameters, different chiralities) would be antennas for different substrate frequencies.
+Partial progress on this is the B-DNA pitch derivation above: given chemistry-fixed radius r \approx 10.0 Å and rise h = 3.4 Å, the bp/turn ratio N = 2\pi r f/h = 10.47 falls out of the substrate packing fraction with zero parameters, matching observation to 0.3%.
+What remains is to derive r itself from substrate constants (currently treated as a base-pair chemistry input) and to justify the specific functional form \tan(\alpha_\text{pitch}) = f from a substrate Lagrangian rather than from the heuristic chiral/boundary projection argument.
+A successful completion would predict what other helical geometries (different pitches, diameters, chiralities) would be antennas for different substrate frequencies, and would lift B-DNA’s pitch angle to full eighth-domain status of the bridge equation (alongside the seven established domains, currently held to qualified status by the conjectural form of \tan(\alpha_\text{pitch}) = f).

 Putting the Section in Context